-Iodine provides one of the building blocks for key thyroid hormones necessary for proper metabolic function.
-Iodine deficiency can lead to health problems, such as hypothyroidism.
-But… how can you tell if you’re iodine deficient?
-Is there a quick way?
-Yes.
-In an effort to identify iodine deficiency, the Iodine Patch Test offers a simple, home test that anyone can perform.
-The test simply measures how quickly the body absorbs iodine through the skin.
+Iodine is one of the building blocks the thyroid uses to produce the hormones necessary for proper metabolic function.
+As you might guess, without enough iodine, you can experience a number of problems, such as hypothyroidism.
+There’s a quick and easy way to tell if you’re iodine deficient, the iodine patch test.
+The Iodine Patch Test simply measures how quickly the body absorbs iodine through the skin.

-- You need a solution or tincture of iodine (make sure it is the orange solution, not the clear one) You can use Detoxadine.
+- Get a solution or tincture of iodine (the orange solution, not the clear one.

-A few important notes about the iodine patch test… Make sure you use an iodine solution made for application to the skin.
-It’s also important to remember that this is a home test and the results do not guarantee deficiency or adequacy of iodine levels.
-Several recent studies have demonstrated increases in iodine levels through skin absorption suggesting the result of this test may reflect a deficiency or adequacy of iodine.
+There are a few things to keep in mind.
+Make sure you use an iodine solution made for application to the skin.
+Although several recent studies have demonstrated increases in iodine levels through skin absorption suggesting the result of this test may reflect a deficiency or adequacy of iodine, remember that this is a home test and the results shouldn’t be interpreted as an iron clad diagnosis.
 Supplementing your diet or nutritional regimen with iodine may be something to think about.

-To learn more about iodine, check out the video for my webinar, Everything You Need to Know About Iodine.
+There’s no question about the importance of iodine for good health.
+If you’re not intimately familiar with this vital nutrient, check out this video for my recent webinar, Everything You Need to Know About Iodine.

 – Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM